Vaginal Pain During Pregnancy: Causes & How to Relieve

 Learn more about the most common STIs and how each infection presents.

-What to do: if you have any symptoms that may indicate an STI, you should see your doctor for assessment.
+How to relieve: if you have any symptoms that may indicate an STI, you should see your doctor for assessment.
 If confirmed, the doctor will initiate treatment, which will likely be done with medication.
 You should avoid having sex during treatment and ensure that your sexual partner is aware to seek assessment and possible treatment.

 8. Bartholin's cyst